How to get Money for a Wedding Fast

-Paying for a wedding, especially with no help can cause financial constraint on you as a couple.
+Paying for a wedding, especially with no help can cause financial constraints on you as a couple.

-Here is a full list on who pays for a wedding to give you an idea (It’s a list of who traditionally pays but is not obligated to):
+Here is a full list of who pays for a wedding to give you an idea (It’s a list of who traditionally pays but is not obligated to):

-- Wedding Ceremony – Bride and her family typically pays for the ceremony location including decorations and music
+- Wedding Ceremony – The bride and her family typically pays for the ceremony location including decorations and music

 - Marriage License – The Groom and his family typically pays for this

-- Wedding Attire – Bride and her family pays for her attire and accessories including fittings and alterations
+- Wedding Attire – The bride and her family pays for her attire and accessories including fittings and alterations

 - Groom’s outfit – Paid by the groom and his family